30 A/B Tests to Boost Your SaaS Conversion Rates

 Before you conduct any A/B test, you must understand your visitors.

-You should first conduct qualitative and quantitative research, as these are crucial to learn the background of visitors and the way they interact with your website.
+You should first conduct qualitative and quantitative research, as these are crucial for understanding visitors’ backgrounds and how they interact with your website.

 Qualitative Research

 Qualitative research helps you to understand the underlying reasons, motivations, and opinions of your customers.
-From your visitors’ perspectives, you can find out the most common obstacles they face on your site, or what interests they have so you can present a more compelling offer.
+From your visitors’ perspective, you can identify the most common obstacles they face on your site or their interests so that you can present a more compelling offer.

 This is valuable information.
-With this data, you can begin optimizing conversions by first addressing the most pressing needs.
+With this data, you can begin optimizing conversions by addressing the most pressing needs first.

 • Usability studies